2/20/2025

 President and CEO

 Good morning, everyone.
-Thank you for joining Northsend's fiscal 2025 first quarter conference call.
-We're starting the year with the sales of $615 million, which is at the low end of our guidance range due to stock demand in key end markets, particularly electronics and industrial and foreign exchange headwinds that were slightly worse than expectations.
-This more than offset the solid performance of our atrium acquisition as well as organic growth within our consumer non-durable product lines.
+Thank you for joining Norton's fiscal 2025 first quarter conference call.
+We're starting the year with the sales of $615 million, which is at the low end of our guidance range due to soft demand in key end markets, particularly electronics and industrial, and foreign exchange headwinds that were slightly worse than expectations.
+This more than offset the solid performance of our Atrion acquisition, as well as organic growth within our consumer non-durable product lines.
 Positively, order entry rates accelerated throughout the quarter, growing double digits above the prior year order entry run rate.
 You can see this growth in our backlog, which increased sequentially from fiscal year end by approximately $85 million, ending at approximately $670 million as we exit the first quarter.
 The improvement in order entry rates and backlog is particularly encouraging to see in our electronics businesses.
-Our continued focus on top customers and products, coupled with leveraging NBS Next to drive factory efficiencies and manage costs, led to another strong quarter of operational performance.
-The team delivered 56% growth margin, 26% operating profit margin, 31% EBITDA margin, and converted free cash flow at nearly 150% of net income.
+Our continued focus on top customers and products, coupled with leveraging NBS Next to drive factory efficiencies and manage costs led to another strong quarter of operational performance.
+The team delivered 56% gross margin, 26% operating profit margin, 31% EBITDA margin, and converted free cash flow at nearly 150% of net income.
 We achieved adjusted earnings per share of $2.06, slightly above the midpoint of our guidance despite weaker sales.
-As a growth compounder, we remain steadfast with our balanced capital deployment strategy, repurchasing approximately $60 million in shares during the quarter.
-In addition, we paid $45 million in dividends and decreased our net leverage ratio to 2.4 times, exceeding the first quarter comfortably within our targeted range.
-Our consistently strong operating performance, quarter over quarter, positions as well to capitalize profitably on growth as demand improves throughout fiscal 2025.
-I'll speak more about the enterprise performance in a few moments, but first, I'll turn the call over to Dan to provide detailed perspective on our financial results
+As a growth compounder, we remain steadfast with our balanced capital deployment strategy repurchasing approximately $60 million in shares during the quarter.
+In addition, we paid $45 million in dividends and decreased our net leverage ratio to 2.4 times exceeding the first quarter comfortably within our targeted range.
+Our consistently strong operating performance quarter over quarter positions as well to capitalize profitably on growth as demand improves throughout fiscal 2025.
+I'll speak more about the enterprise performance in few moments, but first I'll turn the call over to Dan to provide detailed perspective on our financial results for the quarter.

 speaker